πŸ• Dogs

 πŸ”’ Safety/Security

-• Block baseboards
+• Block off baseboards and other tempting nibble spots.

 🌈 End-of-Life